justappgrabbin/Synthai2/replit.md

 # YOU–N–I–VERSE Studio

 ## Overview
-YOU–N–I–VERSE Studio (The Indyverse) is a browser-based creative development environment integrating an IDE, game creation tools, and AI-powered assistance.
-It offers a cosmic-themed interface with a persistent AI assistant ("Guard Dog") and multiple creative workspaces accessible from a central dashboard.
+YOU–N–I–VERSE Studio (The Indyverse) is a browser-based creative development environment that integrates an IDE, game creation tools, and AI-powered assistance.
+It features a cosmic-themed interface with a persistent AI assistant ("Guard Dog") and multiple creative workspaces accessible from a central dashboard.
 The platform aims to be a community marketplace for creative tools and projects, fostering the creation of digital beings and providing robust deployment options.
+Key capabilities include generating semantic worlds, creating digital consciousness, and managing creative assets.

 ## User Preferences
 Preferred communication style: Simple, everyday language.